-To maximize your time in Cebu City and to see all of the sites on the first day of your Philippines itinerary 3 weeks, I recommend booking a guided city tour online in advance with Klook.
+To maximize your time in Cebu City and to see all of the sites on the first day, I recommend booking a guided city tour online in advance with Viator.

-Cebu City has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in the city during your Cebu itinerary to fit the needs of budget backpackers, luxury travelers and everyone in between.
+Cebu City has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in the city.

 Luxury: Radisson Blu Cebu City

 Radisson Blu Cebu is the best 5-star accommodation in Cebu City!

 The hotel is centrally located and features direct access to SM Mall, a large outdoor swimming pool, 3 dining options, and close to the airport.

 The rooms offer panoramic views of the city and are fitted with a flat-screen TV, a large memory foam bed, 24-hour room service, air conditioning, spacious living, and a private bathroom.

 It’s the perfect place to stay for couples, families, or friends.

 Parklane International Hotel is a very affordable 3-star accommodation located in the heart of Cebu City.
 It’s within walking distance to Ayala Center and other nearby attractions.